November 18, 2021

 2 Not properly translating campaign messaging

-Direct translations can be tricky and it is crucial to have a native speaker that relates to your target audience on your side.
-There are plenty of examples of companies making bad translations with disastrous results for the company’s reputation.
+Direct translations can be tricky and it is vital to have a native speaker who understands your target audience on your side.
+There are many examples of companies doing poor translations with disastrous results for the company's reputation.

 Pepsi: Not very recently and yet very memorable, Pepsi’s successful campaign ‘Come Alive’ was translated to what actually meant ‘Pepsi brings your ancestors back from the dead.’

-When trying to make special products or campaigns appeal don’t pile up Chinese cultural motifs like dragons and phoenixes, red lanterns, blue and white porcelains, etc. Indeed, these might be the most easily identified Chinese cultural elements to the rest of the world, but this does not mean they speak to Chinese consumers nowadays.
+When trying to make special products or campaigns appealing, don't pile on Chinese cultural motifs such as dragons and phoenixes, red lanterns, blue and white porcelain and so on.
+These may be the most easily identifiable Chinese cultural elements to the rest of the world, but that does not mean they will appeal to Chinese consumers today.

 Nike: A 2016 China series included the traditional Chinese New Year blessing words ‘Get Rich’ and ‘Good Luck’ .
 However, Nike didn’t realize that when worn as a pair, they meant ‘getting fat’.

-Numerous of the Chinese marketing campaigns implemented by foreign brands fixate on a stereotypical (and often inaccurate) image of the old China.
-However, especially millennials & Gen-Z expect brands to recognize its current modernity.
+Many of the Chinese marketing campaigns run by foreign brands fixate on a stereotypical (and often inaccurate) image of old China.
+However, Millennials & Gen-Z in particular expect brands to recognise its current modernity.

 Victoria’s Secret: In the 2016 fashion show Victoria’s Secret unveiled a series of dragon-themed lingerie to woo their Chinese consumers.
 Unfortunately, wrapping a model up with dragons came across as ‘tacky’ and ‘ugly.
 Victoria’s Secret use of traditional Chinese lion dance color scheme dominated by saturated yellow and red also proved known as exaggerated and out-of-style.
 Victoria’s Secret was out-of-touch with its’s modern Chinese audience.